FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

 ## Argument Reference

+* `name` - (Required) The name of the Application.
+* `tenant_id` - (Required) The Id of the Tenant that this Application belongs to.

+---

+* `access_control_configuration` - (Optional)
+  * `ui_ip_access_control_list_id` - (Optional) The Id of the IP Access Control List limiting access to this application.
 * `application_id` - (Optional) The Id to use for the new Application.
 If not specified a secure random UUID will be generated.
-* `tenant_id` - (Required)
 * `authentication_token_configuration_enabled` - (Optional) Determines if Users can have Authentication Tokens associated with this Application.
 This feature may not be enabled for the FusionAuth application.
-* `access_control_configuration` - (Optional)
-  * `ui_ip_access_control_list_id` - (Optional) The Id of the IP Access Control List limiting access to this application.
 * `clean_speak_configuration` - (Optional)
   * `application_ids` - (Optional) An array of UUIDs that map to the CleanSpeak applications for this Application.
 It is possible that a single Application in FusionAuth might have multiple Applications in CleanSpeak.
 For example, a FusionAuth Application for a game might have one CleanSpeak Application for usernames and another Application for chat.
   * `username_moderation` - (Optional)
+    * `application_id` - (Optional) The Id of the CleanSpeak application that usernames are sent to for moderation.
     * `enabled` - (Optional) True if CleanSpeak username moderation is enabled.
-    * `application_id` - (Optional) The Id of the CleanSpeak application that usernames are sent to for moderation.
 * `data` - (Optional) An object that can hold any information about the Application that should be persisted.
+* `email_configuration` - (Optional)
+  * `email_update_template_id` - (Optional) The Id of the Email Template used to send emails to users when their email address is updated.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `email_verification_template_id` - (Optional) The Id of the Email Template used to send emails to users to verify that their email address is valid.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `email_verified_template_id` - (Optional) The Id of the Email Template used to verify user emails.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `forgot_password_template_id` - (Optional) The Id of the Email Template that is used when a user is sent a forgot password email.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `login_id_in_use_on_create_template_id` - (Optional) The Id of the Email Template used to send emails to users when another user attempts to create an account with their login Id.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `login_id_in_use_on_update_template_id` - (Optional) The Id of the Email Template used to send emails to users when another user attempts to update an existing account to use their login Id.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `login_new_device_template_id` - (Optional) The Id of the Email Template used to send emails to users when they log in on a new device.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `login_suspicious_template_id` - (Optional) The Id of the Email Template used to send emails to users when a suspicious login occurs.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `passwordless_email_template_id` - (Optional) The Id of the Passwordless Email Template, sent to users when they start a passwordless login.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `password_reset_success_template_id` - (Optional) The Id of the Email Template used to send emails to users when they have completed a 'forgot password' workflow and their password has been reset.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `password_update_template_id` - (Optional) The Id of the Email Template used to send emails to users when their password has been updated.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `set_password_email_template_id` - (Optional) The Id of the Email Template that is used when a user had their account created for them and they must set their password manually and they are sent an email to set their password.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `two_factor_method_add_template_id` - (Optional) The Id of the Email Template used to send emails to users when a MFA method has been added to their account.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
+  * `two_factor_method_remove_template_id` - (Optional) The Id of the Email Template used to send emails to users when a MFA method has been removed from their account.
+When configured, this value will take precedence over the same configuration from the Tenant when an application context is known.
 * `form_configuration` - (Optional)
   * `admin_registration_form_id` - (Optional) The unique Id of the form to use for the Add and Edit User Registration form when used in the FusionAuth admin UI.
-  * `self_service_form_id` - (Optional) The unique Id of the form to to enable authenticated users to manage their profile on the account page.
   * `self_service_form_configuration` - (Optional)
     * `require_current_password_on_password_change` - (Optional) When enabled a user will be required to provide their current password when changing their password on a self-service account form.
+  * `self_service_form_id` - (Optional) The unique Id of the form to to enable authenticated users to manage their profile on the account page.
 * `jwt_configuration` - (Optional)
   * `access_token_id` - (Optional) The Id of the signing key used to sign the access token.
   * `enabled` - (Optional) Indicates if this application is using the JWT configuration defined here or the global JWT configuration defined by the System Configuration.
 If this is false the signing algorithm configured in the System Configuration will be used.
 If true the signing algorithm defined in this application will be used.
   * `id_token_key_id` - (Optional) The Id of the signing key used to sign the Id token.
-  * `refresh_token_sliding_window_maximum_ttl_in_minutes` - (Optional) The maximum lifetime of a refresh token when using a refresh token expiration policy of `SlidingWindowWithMaximumLifetime`.
-Value must be greater than 0.
-  * `refresh_token_ttl_minutes` - (Optional) The length of time in minutes the JWT refresh token will live before it is expired and is not able to be exchanged for a JWT.
   * `refresh_token_expiration_policy` - (Optional) The Refresh Token expiration policy.
 The possible values are: Fixed - the expiration is calculated from the time the token is issued.
 SlidingWindow - the expiration is calculated from the last time the token was used.
 SlidingWindowWithMaximumLifetime - the expiration is calculated from the last time the token was used, or until `refresh_token_sliding_window_maximum_ttl_in_minutes` is reached.
+  * `refresh_token_sliding_window_maximum_ttl_in_minutes` - (Optional) The maximum lifetime of a refresh token when using a refresh token expiration policy of `SlidingWindowWithMaximumLifetime`.
+Value must be greater than 0.
+  * `refresh_token_ttl_minutes` - (Optional) The length of time in minutes the JWT refresh token will live before it is expired and is not able to be exchanged for a JWT.
   * `refresh_token_usage_policy` - (Optional) The refresh token usage policy.
 The following are valid values: Reusable - the token does not change after it was issued.
 OneTimeUse - the token value will be changed each time the token is used to refresh a JWT.
 The client must store the new value after each usage.
 Defaults to Reusable.
   * `ttl_seconds` - (Optional) The length of time in seconds the JWT will live before it is expired and no longer valid.
 * `lambda_configuration` - (Optional)